 In the United States, grandparents care for one in four children under the age of five.
 Since the onset of the COVID-19 pandemic, which shuttered — perhaps permanently — countless child care centers, we know this number has grown.
 Many parents are left with no other option than to ask their own parents for help.

 As Colorado and the rest of the country are building back the economy, we must remind policymakers that early learning and care is vital to our long-term recovery.
 President Biden understands this, and that’s why his Build Back Better Plan includes a once-in-a-generation investment in our nation’s childcare and early education system.
 We need to rally around this plan to ensure Congress gets on board.

-Annalise is the Colorado mobilization manager for Save the Children Action Network.
-Throughout her career she has led humanitarian, development, and human rights campaigns.
-She has worked extensively in Latin America and has carried out focused projects in Asia and Africa.
+Annalise is the Colorado manager for Save the Children Action Network.
+Throughout her career she has led humanitarian, development, and human rights campaigns—mobilizing advocates and engaging lawmakers.
+She has worked in Latin America and the United States.

 Annalise received her Master of Arts in Latin American studies from the University of California, San Diego, and holds a certificate in international human rights and humanitarian law from American University, Washington College of Law.
 She currently serves as board chair for the Latin America Working Group Education fund.